Frequently Asked Questions

 No, the University would prefer that you apply during your final year by sending a transcript which includes your mid-year grades/marks of your final year and courses in progress.
 If you are admitted, your admission will be conditional until your final year grades/marks are received and reviewed by the International Admissions Office.
 You will not be permitted to register for your first semester at Fairleigh Dickinson until your final transcript is received.

 * Is the Scholastic Assessment Test (SAT) or the American College Test (ACT) required for freshman admission?

 No, it is not required for international students; however it is highly recommended that all freshmen applicants take the examination.
 High scores will enhance the student’s chance of admission.
-Also, the SAT or ACT score is required to be considered for a Colonel Fairleigh S. Dickinson Scholarship.
+Also, the SAT or ACT score is required to be considered for a Colonel Fairleigh S. Dickinson Scholarship and the Presidential Scholarship.

 For our testing codes, click here.

 * Is the GRE or GMAT required for graduate admission?